EverestAPI/EverestAPI.github.io/olympusnews/2024-09-05-00-a-new-zucchini-contest-has-been-brewed-.md

 ---

-The 4th edition of Zucchini Contest, Perilous Potionscape, has hit the shelves with 24 concoctions, each brewed in only 8-ish hours!
-This one had a special gimmick where each mapper spun a wheel of over 500 prompts multiple times throughout the mapping period, leading to some deviously silly consequences.
+The 4th edition of Zucchini Contest, Perilous Potionscape, has hit the shelves with 24 concoctions, each brewed in only 8-ish hours.
+But that's not all!
+Each mapper spun The Wheel™ of over 500 prompts multiple times throughout the mapping period, leading to some deviously silly consequences.
 Go play this wildly magical contest with the link below!